tomsoderlund/twatbot/README.md

 * When someone asks a question, tweet a related reply to them.
 * Save list of Twitter usernames so you don’t tweet same person twice.
+* Support for grouping triggers/reply messages in "topics".

 **Planned:**

+* Config in ENV variables
+* Support for questions
+* Have a time limit for tweets - not tweet too often.
+* Personalize messages
 * When someone follows your Twitter account, send the a personalized direct message (DM).
-* Have a time limit for tweets - not tweet too often.
-* Support for grouping triggers/reply messages in "topics".

 ## How to run